 Note: Various printed resources are available.
 Contact the CCES for more information (firstname.lastname@example.org or 1-800-672-7775).

-Karate Canada is committed to providing our athletes with safe, inclusive, and supportive training and competition environments to enable each athlete to achieve their maximum potential.
+Karate Canada is committed to providing our athletes with safe, inclusive, and supportive training competition environments to enable each athlete to achieve their maximum potential.
 Everyone has a role to play in creating a healthy physical and mental environment for sport participation.
-Karate Canada is therefore committed to raising awareness about misconduct in sport, promoting open dialogue, and providing training and resources for clubs, coaches, officials, athletes, parents and volunteers around all aspects of sport safety.
+Karate Canada is therefore committed to raising awareness about misconduct in sport, promoting open dialogue, and providing training and resources for clubs, coaches, officials, athletes, parents, and volunteers around aspects of sport safety.

 As part of its commitment to safe sport, and in accordance with Sport Canada requirements, Karate Canada has selected Sportlex as it independent third party to receive complaints pursuant to its Discipline and Complaints Policy.
-Their role is to analyze complaints, determine how best to address them in accordance with the Discipline and Complaints Policy, and ensure that Karate Canada continues to implement best practices in this area.
+Their role is to receive complaints, determine the process address to address them in accordance with the Discipline and Complaints Policy, and ensure that Karate Canada continues to implement best practices in this area.

-Mr. Ilan Yampolsky is the designated individual who can receive and review all complaints, allegations and concerns of possible breaches to Karate Canada’s code of conduct policies.
+Mr. Adam Klevinas is the designated legal lead whose office can receive and review all complaints, allegations, and concerns of possible breaches to Karate Canada’s conduct policies.
 Those policies can be found here.

-All individuals who witness or believe they have witnessed, or been a victim or believe they may have been a victim of a breach of conduct related to safe sport (abuse, harassment, bullying, discrimination) may contact Ilan by email or phone at 1-833-913-1304.
+All individuals who witness or believe they have witnessed, or have been a victim, or believe they may have been a victim of a breach of conduct related to safe sport (abuse, harassment, bullying, discrimination) may contact Sportlex by email or phone at 438-520-1644.